-If there is a demand for establishing additional Rural Backyard Poultry Units in some blocks / town panchayats of the district, the Regional Joint Director in consultation with the District Collector may reallocate the target between Blocks, between Town panchayats and between Blocks and Town panchayats provided the units are established within the overall physical allocation for the district.
-The Director of Animal Husbandry and Veterinary Services after assessing the performance during implementation of the scheme may re-allocate the targets between the districts within the overall allocation for the State.
-The Director of Animal Husbandry and Veterinary Services may also reallocate funds within the components without exceeding the overall allocation for the scheme.
+If there is a demand for establishing additional Rural Backyard Poultry Units in some blocks of the district, the Regional Joint Director in consultation with the District Collector may re-allocate the target between Blocks, provided the units are established within the overall budget allocation for the district.
+The Director of Animal Husbandry and Veterinary Services after assessing the performance of the implementation of the scheme may re-allocate the targets between the districts within the overall allocation for the State.
+The Director of Animal Husbandry and Veterinary Services may also re-allocate funds within the components without exceeding the overall allocation for the scheme.